HAWTHORNE EXPERIMENTS

 Social Aspect of Work

-Workers are motivated by the social aspect of work, as demonstrated by the female workers socialising during and outside work and the subsequent increase in motivation.
+by the female workers socialising during and outside work and the subsequent

 Recognise Workers